ivgnk/Math-on-Python/README.md

 https://pypi.org/project/ogs6py - python-API for the OpenGeoSys finite element sofware
 **https://pypi.org/project/geoscilabs** - to power the notebooks and interactive examples for https://em.geosci.xyz and https://gpg.geosci.xyz - Звёзд: 48
 **https://github.com/geoscixyz/geosci-labs**
+**https://github.com/QSD-Group** - Tools for quantitative sustainable design (QSD) to guide the research, development, and deployment of technologies and inform decision-making

 ### 🔱 Hydro(logical( model